Plan now to safely preserve this summer

 Take the time to prepare now to preserve Michigan Fresh produce this summer.

-If you intend to preserve the bounty of summer fruits and vegetables, April is the time to start planning.
-Spring is the time to plan for the garden planting as well as evaluating your canning equipment and supplies.
-Current, safe equipment is critical for the success and safety of your home preserved foods.
-Also, equally important for preserving food at home is reliable, current canning instructions.
+If you intend to preserve the bounty of summer fruits and vegetables, now is the perfect time to start planning.
+Your garden is growing, so now is the time to evaluate your preservation equipment and supplies.
+Equipment that has been maintained and is used properly is critical for the success and safety of your home preserved foods.
+Equally important for preserving food at home is using only current, research-based recipes.

-Using current, reliable canning resources is critical to the safety of the food you preserve.
-Michigan State University Extension recommends only using recipes from reliable sources that have been tested for safety.
-Food preservation fact sheets are available at your local county MSU Extension office as part of the Michigan Fresh program, or by visiting the National Center for Home Food Preservation.
-Other reliable sources include the 2009 edition of the USDA Complete Guide to Home Canning or The University of Georgia Cooperative Extension Service’s So Easy to Preserve, a comprehensive book with information on all safe methods of home food preservation.
+Using current, research-based recipes and resources is critical to the safety of the food you preserve.
+Michigan State University Extension recommends only using recipes from reliable sources that are research-based and have been tested for safety.
+Michigan Fresh food preservation fact sheets are available at your local county MSU Extension office as part of the Michigan Fresh program.
+Other approved resources include the National Center for Home Food Preservation, the 2015 edition of the USDA Complete Guide to Home Canning or the University of Georgia Cooperative Extension’s So Easy to Preserve, which is a comprehensive resource book including information on all the recommended, safe methods of home food preservation.

-As you begin to consider what you will preserve, start by identifying what type of canner you will need.
-A pressure canner is essential for canning low-acid vegetables, meats, fish and poultry.
-One pressure canner has a dial gauge to indicate the pressure inside the canner; the other has a metal weighted gauge.
+As you consider what to preserve, start by identifying what type of canner you will need.
+A pressure canner is essential for canning low-acid foods such as vegetables, meats, fish and poultry.
+One type of pressure canner has a dial gauge to indicate the pressure inside the canner; the other has a metal weighted gauge.
 Dial gauges must be tested for accuracy before each canning season.
 For information on testing a dial gauge, call your local MSU Extension office.
 Check the rubber gasket if your canner has one; it should be flexible and soft, not brittle, sticky or cracked.
-A boiling water canner is needed for canning other foods such as fruits, pickles, jellies and jams.
+A water bath or atmospheric steam canner can be used for canning high-acid foods such as fruits, acidified tomatoes, pickles, jellies and jams.